phuongluong106/call_billing/README.md

 Test
 </br>
 #NOTE:
 I used free MySQL DB .
-So if we have a DB problem.
-You can change config values in application-dev.yml and run sql script in sql folder! (the detail in below the  image)
+So if you have a DB problem.
+You can change config values in application-dev.yml and run sql script in sql folder! (the detail in below the  image) , then please rebuild docker
 </br>

 [image](https://user-images.githubusercontent.com/26063810/203938523-81487a97-131a-47ef-9b3e-954da1054381.png)